jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-API/Operations-On-Objects/Put-Object-2.md

 Expect|The client uses Expect to inform OSS, expecting to occur certain specific behavior.
 If errors occur because OSS cannot respond, request packet body will not be sent. <br>Type: String<br>Default: None<br>Valid Values: 100-continue<br>Constraints: None|No
 Expires|Object Cache Expiration Time. <br>Type: String<br>Default: None<br>Constraints: None|No
-x-amz-storage-class| Object Storage Type, if it is not specified, it will be standard storage by default. <br>Type: Enum<br>Default: STANDARD<br>Valid Values: STANDARD, GLACIER, REDUCED_REDUNDANCY, STANDARD_IA|No
+x-amz-storage-class| Object Storage Type, if it is not specified, it will be standard storage by default. <br>Type: Enum<br>Default: STANDARD<br>Valid Values: STANDARD, GLACIER, REDUCED_REDUNDANCY, STANDARD_IA|No x-amz-meta-\*|Header beginning with x-amz-meta-prefix is user-customized Header.
+The size of the customized Header (including key and value) cannot exceed 2K in UTF-8 encoding. |No

 ## Response
 ### Response Header